 Description:

-The system will be a two-tiered client-server architecture composing of the presentation layer (client) and the data layer (server).
-The server will handle database queries from the client and return the requested information by spawning off a new thread to process each request.
-The database will replicate itself into a backup database server at a frequency predetermined by the administrators.
+The system will be a three-tiered client-server architecture composing of the presentation layer (client), a data layer (server), and a SQLite database file.
+The client will accept input from the user, relay commands from user to the server, and provide output to the user from the server.
+The server will process commands from the client including database queries and replication configuration parameters and return requested information to the client.
+The database will replicate itself into a backup database server at a frequency predetermined by the administrators at the startup of the server by spawning off a thread any time the frequency is changed by the administrator.
 All communications between client and server must be authenticated using cryptographical methods.

 Server Attributes: